amirulshafiq98/cafe-promos/README.md

 ![Cafe Schema](https://github.com/user-attachments/assets/f7311a88-089c-4c44-b47b-9b74cc5b564d)

 As the events file had a column in JSON format, the column was trimmed to remove the excess strings for easier quering.
-SQL query for cleaning can be downloaded [here](https://www.google.com)
+SQL query for cleaning can be viewed [here](https://github.com/amirulshafiq98/cafe-promos/blob/main/clean-up.sql)

 # Executive Summary